 Some technology has the power to make or break your business.
-The shift to remote work has caused us to turn to software applications such as G Suite for business, which provides services far beyond traditional email.
+The shift to remote work has caused us to turn to software applications such as Google Workspace, which provides services far beyond traditional email.
 Data sharing and video call applications also help improve internal communications and allow employees to complete projects more efficiently, even if teams live across different time zones.

 Communication technology integrations

-Formerly known as Google Apps, G Suite for business offers a wide range of collaboration and productivity applications.
+Formerly known as G Suite, Google Workspace offers a wide range of collaboration and productivity applications.
 Google Drive, for example, allows multiple individuals to edit and view word processing documents and spreadsheets at the same time.
 Companies may even limit permissions only to those who need the information, keeping your files safe and secure.
 And since Google applications all work in the cloud, employees can retrieve data from anywhere as long as they have access to the internet.

-G Suite also allows video hangouts from your office space at home.
-Google Hangouts is a video call application with a host of useful features.
+Google Workspace also allows video calls from your office space at home.
+Google Meet is a video call application with a host of useful features.
 Simply share a link to create an instant virtual meeting.
 Team members can collaborate on tasks, share ideas, and stay updated on projects without any hassle.
-Google Hangouts also makes it convenient to sit in the comfort of your home and still have face-to-face conversations with clients for customer support.
+Google Meet also makes it convenient to sit in the comfort of your home and still have face-to-face conversations with clients for customer support.